znoxx/sleepy_nas/README.md

   -v, --verbose  increase output verbosity
 ```

 One must supply own values, described in .ini file.
-However, default values include dummy "suspend_stub_command" which will fail on execution (unless you have such command defined in your Linux :) ).
+However, default values include dummy "suspend_stub_command" which will fail on execution (unless you have such command defined in your Linux ).

 Good option is to run script with '--verbose' to see what is loaded and how it is running before putting it into everyday usage.

-Ini template contains some numbers, which "work for me".
+INI template contains some numbers, which "work for me".

 ## Using it via systemd